AravindVasudev/AravindVasudev.github.io/_posts/2019-03-30-introduction-to-aop.md

 categories: [aop]
 tags: [aop]
 ---
-In a medium to large codebase, many-a-time, you might notice code that doesn't belong there by design but is necessary.
+In a medium to large codebase, many-a-time, you might notice code that shouldn't be in some class/method by design but is necessary.
 This can be anything from simple logging to transaction handling.
 As the codebase scales, this keeps adding up to a point where the code becomes laborious to manage.

 ![codebase on fire!](/images/blog/aop_1.png)